arcadejk/kdrama-fandom/README.md

 - **User Story 3: Homepage**
   - **Description:** As a user, I want the website to give access to the main pages or sections from the navbar.
   - **Test Steps:**
--The user may notice that the navbar is composed of 4 elements : the logo, and links to access the Home, the actors, the movie pages and the Sign-up page.
-On the right corner there is the logo.
+-The user may notice that the navbar is composed of 4 elements: the logo, and links to access the Home, the actors, the movie pages and the Sign-up page.
+In the right corner, there is the logo.
 It is represented by the name of the fandom [K-Drama React Fandom].

 ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/15506952-6320-4843-9015-61d1e4526ec3)

-- The navbar is fixed so that the ser could access the informed element at any moment.
+- The navbar is fixed so that the user can access the informed element at any moment.
 - By clicking on the **Home** icon, the user is redirected to the trends published on the website ever week.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/3022af0c-21c2-4e7c-bd62-5213fa5b12bc)